wheresrhys/fetch-mock/README.md

 		- 'bad': all unmatched calls result in a rejected promise
 		- 'good': all unmatched calls result in a resolved promise with a 200 status

 #### `calls(routeName)`
-Returns an array of arrays of the arguments passed to `fetch()` that matched the given route. '__unmatched' can be passed in to return results for calls not matching any route.
+Returns an array of arrays of the arguments passed to `fetch()` that matched the given route.

 #### `called(routeName)`
-Returns a Boolean denoting whether any calls matched the given route. '__unmatched' can be passed in to return results for calls not matching any route.
-If no routeName is passed it returns `true` if any fetch calls were made
+Returns a Boolean denoting whether any calls matched the given route.

 #### `registerRoute()`
 Often your application/module will need a mocked response for some http requests in order to initialise properly, even if the content of those calls are not the subject of a given test e.g. a mock response from an authentication service and a multi-variant testing service might be necessary in order to test the UI for a version of a log in form.
 It's helpful to be able to define some default responses for these services which will exist throughout all or a large subset of your tests. `registerRoute()` aims to fulfil this need.
 All these predefined routes can be overridden when `mock(config)` is called.